 As we approach our annual joint conference in November, it is time to nominate yourself and/or a deserving colleague for one or more of the GCPA awards below.
 The nomination form for each award will require you to submit a letter of recommendation (included in the nomination form).
 Please note, you do not have to submit a separate letter of recommendation or be a GCPA member to submit a nomination.

-Outstanding Graduate Student: This award is presented to two students (Masters and Doctoral level) currently enrolled in a graduate program in the state of Georgia related to preparation for student affairs practice.
+Outstanding Graduate Student: This award is presented to either a Masters or Doctoral level student currently enrolled in a graduate program in the state of Georgia related to preparation for student affairs practice.
 Recipients have demonstrated scholastic achievement and research in student affairs through dissertation or thesis work, journal and newsletter publications, colloquium or institute participation, and other significant research and scholarly activities in the field of student affairs.

 Outstanding Student Learning Program: Instituted in the year 2000, The Outstanding Student Learning Program recognizes innovative practices of a student affairs division, unit, or office which promotes the goals and mission of student learning and personal development.